 In 1977, California adopted statutory provisions to govern close corporations after recognizing the unique circumstances surrounding this type of legal entity.
 California close corporations share certain common characteristics.
 For example, close corporations have minimal shareholders compared to other forms of corporations.
 Additionally, most shareholders in close corporation share in the management and operation of the corporation.
 The management structure for close corporations is often much simpler, and is similar to partnerships, rather than larger, publicly-traded corporations.
 Close corporations are often only privately traded rather than publicly traded.

-Alongside these similar characteristics, close corporations must also meet specific requirements to accurately structure as this form of legal entity.
+Alongside these similar characteristics, close corporations must also meet specific requirements to accurately structure this type of legal entity.
 Close corporations must include certain mandatory language in their articles of incorporation.
 For instance, pursuant to California Corporations Code § 158(a), the articles of incorporation must limit the number of all classes of shares that the corporation can issue to thirty-five.
 Additionally, the articles of incorporation must specifically state that the corporation is a close corporation.

 Registering as a close corporation allows the corporation to waive out of some of the requirements that apply to other forms of corporations.
 For example, California Corporations Code §§ 100 et seq. specifically allow close corporations to allocate management responsibilities and divide profits among the shareholders in its articles of incorporation.
 In California, the Corporations Code §§ 705-706 also permit close corporations to define voting agreements, voting classes, and proxy voting for the corporation.